judeonuh/judeonuh/README.md

 ___
 ## 🖥️ Work Experience

+### Chief Data Officer | GrowMetra LTD |   May 2025 - Present
+* Develop and implement the company’s data strategy aligned with its business and agricultural objectives.
+* Design and oversee the development of scalable data platforms for collecting, storing, and analysing data.
+* Translate raw logistics, agricultural and business data into actionable insights for farmers, agronomists, and stakeholders.
+* Position the startup as a leader in responsible, technology-driven agriculture.

 ### Project Lead & Data Analyst Associate Intern | Excelerate |   Apr 2025 - May 2025
 * Led a high-performing team to exceed project goals by aligning team objectives with strategic timelines, resulting in consistent on-time delivery of key milestones.
 * Directed cross-functional collaboration across departments, streamlining workflows and increasing deadline adherence by 20%, while upholding quality and scope standards.